TREASURIES-Ten-year yields highest since 2007 on strong jobs report

 Yields have surged in recent weeks as investors reprice for the likelihood that the U.S. central bank will hold rates higher for longer, and possibly continue to increase them if the labor market remains solid and inflation stays above its 2% annual target.

-The closely watched yield curve between two- and 10-year notes US2US10=TWEB steepened to minus 25 basis points, the smallest inversion since October.
+The closely watched yield curve between two- and 10-year notes US2US10=TWEB steepened as far as minus 25 basis points, the smallest inversion since October.

 The yield curve typically steepens and turns positive following an inversion before a recession takes hold.
 However, historically this has been driven by short-term rates falling faster than longer-term ones as investors price in rate cuts.

-In this instance the move is instead being driven my longer-dated yields rising faster than shorter-dated ones, which is making the move harder to interpret.
+In this instance the steepening is instead being driven by longer-dated yields rising faster than shorter-dated ones, which is making the move harder to interpret.

 Price